How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • slightly convex to the touch;

-The place of localization, as well as the dynamics of distribution, is determined by the type of disease and its duration.
+The place of localization, as well as the dynamics of spread, is determined by the type of disease and its duration.

 Large rash

 The rashes are shaped like mosquito bites.
 May appear as pimples, dots or spots.
-Large spots cover certain parts of the body with vitiligo, typhoid, syphilitic roseola, toxicoderma.
-The spot on palpation partially disappears, and then reappears.
+Large spots separate areas bodies become covered with vitiligo, typhus, syphilitic roseola, toxicoderma.
+The spot partially disappears on palpation and then appears again.

-Mostly appears in people with hypersensitivity to food and drugs.
-It is a clearly defined area of the skin of a bright red color.
-With erysipelas and diseases of an infectious type, the localization of the rash slightly rises.
+Mostly appears in people with hypersensitivity to food and medicines.
+It is a clearly defined area of bright red skin.
+At erysipelas and infectious diseases, the localization of the rash is slightly elevated.

 Watery rash

-Blisters, consisting of vesicles, mostly round in shape, filled with a cloudy, clear or bloody liquid, are a skin lesion of an infectious or allergic nature.
+Blisters, consisting of mostly round vesicles filled with cloudy, clear or bloody fluid, are skin lesion infectious or allergic nature.

-1. Rashes with a diameter not exceeding ½ cm, located in the epidermis or under it, appear with herpes, eczema, allergic dermatitis, chickenpox, shingles.
+1. Rashes with a diameter not exceeding ½ cm, located in the epidermis or under it, appear with herpes, eczema, allergic dermatitis, chickenpox, herpes zoster.

-2. Larger manifestations are located on inflamed and unchanged skin and appear due to the detachment of the epidermis from the dermis.
-The basis is insect bites, plant burns, urticaria, toxic-allergic dermatitis, as well as hereditary genetic diseases.
+2. Manifestations bigger size are located on inflamed and unchanged skin and appear due to the detachment of the epidermis from the dermis.
+The cause is insect bites, plant burns, urticaria, toxic-allergic dermatitis, as well as hereditary genetic diseases.

-If this type of rash does not go away within 24 hours and tends to increase in places of localization, then the help of a specialist is needed.
+If this type of rash does not go away within 24 hours and tends to increase in localization, then the help of a specialist is needed.

-In most cases, the appearance of a rash on the body in an adult, especially if it itches, is evidence of the onset of diseases.
+In most cases, the appearance of a rash on the body of an adult, especially if it itches, is evidence of the onset of diseases.

-1. With some types of infection, skin lesions persist until complete recovery, while with others they may disappear after the transition of the disease to a new phase of development.
+1. In some types of infection, skin lesions persist until complete recovery, while in others they may disappear after the disease moves to a new phase of development.

-2. All rashes have specific signs by which one can assume the type of pathology.
+2. All rashes have specific signs, which can be used to suggest the type of pathology.

 Children's diseases in adults often give a picture different from the classical form.